QasimK/piserver-book/README.md

 We don't worry about physical security too much as the Raspberry Pi is not well-suited for this.
 It does not have a TPM or other forms of boot-time protection, so we are limited in how far we can go if the device is powered off \(perhaps you could try to monitor for those events\).

-However, it is possible to upgrade the physical security \(i.e. when they can hold the device\) from "someone can copy the data from the attached storage devices without me knowing/just straight up steal the device" to "someone can modify the Pi without me knowing aboutit to steal my encryption password".
+However, it is possible to upgrade the physical security \(i.e. when they can hold the device\) from "someone can copy the data from the attached storage devices without me knowing/just straight up steal the device" to "someone can modify the Pi without me knowing about it to steal my encryption password".
 The latter reduces certain opportunistic attacks.

 * [ ] I would and should encrypt the filesystem at least, but did not originally due to performance concerns, which can be tested.
 * [ ] It's possible to use a small SSH server with the boot loader that lets you decrypt the OS via SSH \(Drop Bear SSH\).